AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 - Registered:

-   - The CloudN device is registered to the Aviatrix Controller and ready for attachment to a transit gateway.
+   - The CloudN device is registered to the Aviatrix Controller and ready for attachment to a Transit Gateway.
 You can deregister the CloudN gateway if desired.
    - You can `reset the CloudN device to factory defaults <#workflow-on-reset-configuration>`_.
    - You can run diagnostics on a registered CloudN device.

 - Attached:

-   - The CloudN device is attached to a transit gateway.
+   - The CloudN device is attached to a Transit Gateway.
 This status only reflects the management operation state; it does not reflect the attached connection state in real time.
 To check connectivity, you can check connection status on the `Site2Cloud page <#check-whether-the-connection-status-is-up>`_; `check the BGP connection <#check-transit-gateway-bgp-status>`_; and `verify the traffic flow <#traffic-flow-verification>`_.

    - You can run diagnostics on an attached CloudN device.
    - You cannot deregister unless you detach the gateway first.